felipead/cassandra-logger/README.md

 Every `INSERT`, `UPDATE` or `DELETE` made on a table that has a log trigger enabled will be logged on table `logger.log`.

-You can customize the name and keyspace of the log table by editing `cassandra-logger.properties`.
+You can customize the name and keyspace of the log table by [editing file `cassandra-logger.properties`](#customization).

 ASSUMPTIONS ABOUT YOUR SCHEMA
 -----------------------------